ariccio/altWinDirStat/WinDirStat/README.md

 =============================================================================
-WinDirStat is a disk usage statistics viewer and cleanup tool for MS Windows (all current variants).
+WinDirStat is a disk usage statistics viewer and cleanup tool for MS Windows XP (all current variants).
 It shows disk, file and directory sizes in a treelist as well as graphically in a treemap, much like KDirStat and Sequoiaview.

 =============================================================================
 If you make any changes or enhancements, find bugs or have feature requests, please contact us.
 Note, however, that not all proposed features will be taken into account as we want to keep WinDirStat what it is: a tool to view disk usage statistics and to clean up your disk, simple and intuitive.

 =============================================================================